Was late spring 2018

 "I found out tonight my mom has dementia—I know you've been through a similar horror—it would be nice to talk about it with you"

-After having sex on our first "date," Ryan and I went to Pete's Kitchen, a 24-hour Greek diner on Colfax
+After having sex on our first "date," Ryan and I went to Pete's Kitchen, a twenty-four-hour Greek diner on Colfax

-He told me that his mother had died of Alzheimer's and Parkinson's nine months previous, and that after, he "ran away" to Colorado, where he had lived before and went to school
+He told me that his mother had died of Alzheimer's and Parkinson's nine months previous, and that after, he "ran away" to Colorado, where he had lived and gone to school before

 He told me how he had been unemployed for two years, leaving his job when his mother got really bad